covalenthq/covalent-docs/content/en/docs/developer/faq.md

 - **429: Too Many Requests** - The client has surpassed its rate limit.
 This may also be indicated by the server *503: Network Error*.
 - **500: Request Timeout** - This error response is given when the query will take longer than approximately 90 seconds.
 - **503: Network Error** - The API server cannot handle the request at the time, which might be due to a high number of concurrent requests or if a server is momentarily down.
 Retry your request in a couple minutes or reduce the number of concurrent requests.
 - **507: Insufficient Storage** - The API server is unreachable to new queries as the backlog of existing queries is full.
-We are likely aware of the issue and in the process of addressing the queries consuming the resources.
+We are likely aware of the issue and reviewing the queries consuming the resources.
 - **562: Failed to connect to upstream third-party service** - The API server can’t reach the external server where the data is hosted at the moment.
 This is intentionally done in order to avoid returning erroneous data.